i-xiaohu/CompSeed/README.md

 ```

 If the installation is successful, the build subdirectory will contain the executable files.
- - `bwaidx` to create the FM-index for a reference file.
+ - `bwaidx` to create FM-index for a reference file.
- - `bwamem_seeding` to run BWA-MEM seeding for sequencing reads.
+ - `bwamem` to run BWA-MEM (v0.7.17) for sequencing reads.
- - `comp_seeding` to run compressive seeding for reordered reads.
+ - `CompSeed` to run compressive seeding for reordered reads that generates same seeds and alignments as BWA-MEM.

 ## Declaration

-CompSeed is an algorithm demonstration for compressive alignment, by far not a standalone tool.
+CompSeed is an algorithm demonstration for compressive alignment.
 It
 received the reads compressed and reordered by upstream reordering-based compressors, including
 [SPRING](https://github.com/shubhamchandak94/Spring),  [Minicom](https://github.com/yuansliu/minicom)
 and [PgRC](https://github.com/kowallus/PgRC).
-While CompSeed can only support for single-end compression and alignment,
+While CompSeed currently only supporst for single-end compression and alignment,
 the project of integrating compression and alignment is underway.

 ## Example usage